Mastering Key Bindings in Emacs

 C-x C-f, or

-In Emacs, a key is not limited to just your plain-as-day keyboard: anything that can generate an input event is fair game: two-factor authentication USB sticks, as they just ‘type’ stuff on your screen; that Hammond organ you’re eyeing as a replacement for your regular keyboard; and of course your mouse.
+In Emacs, a key is not limited to just your plain-as-day keys on a keyboard.
+Anything that can generate an input event is fair game: two-factor authentication USB sticks, as they just ‘type’ stuff like keyboard would; that Hammond organ you’re eyeing as a replacement for your regular keyboard; and of course your mouse.

 It is possible for Emacs to enumerate all the active minor and major mode key bindings in a buffer by typing